inmaugarc/DataScience_Disaster_Response_Pipeline/README.md

 2. ML Pipeline

-In a Python script: train_classifier.py, there is a machine learning pipeline that:
+The Python script: train_classifier.py, contains a machine learning pipeline that:

     Loads data from the SQLite database
     Splits the dataset into training and test sets